MauricioVazquezM/MachineLearning_Course_Spring2023/PERCEPTRON/README.md

 **Advantages:**

 1. *Simple and Fast:* The Perceptron is computationally efficient and easy to implement, making it a suitable choice for quick classification tasks.
-2. *Online Learning:* It supports online learning, where it can continuously adapt to new data, making it useful for handling streaming data or dynamic environments.
-3. *Binary Classification:* The Perceptron is well-suited for binary classification problems.
+2. *Binary Classification:* The Perceptron is well-suited for binary classification problems.

 **Limitations:**